-- How data is updated in the base table when you insert data into the virtual table - Whether NULL time series elements are displayed in a virtual table - Whether updates to existing rows in the base table require accurate values for columns that are not part of the primary key - Whether existing values in columns other than the TimeSeries column or the primary key columns can be updated. - Whether NULL values can be used in the INSERT statement for columns other than the primary key columns. - Whether hidden time series elements are displayed in a virtual table - Whether data selected by time stamp exactly matches the specified timestamps or includes the last rows that are equal to or earlier than the specified timestamps. - Whether to quickly insert elements into existing time series instances that are stored in containers.
+- How data is updated in the base table when you perform an insert in the virtual table - Whether NULL time series elements appear in a virtual table - Whether updates to existing rows in the base table require accurate values for columns that are not part of the primary key - Whether existing values in columns other than the TimeSeries column or the primary key columns can be updated. - Whether NULL values can be used in the INSERT statement for columns other than the primary key columns. - Whether hidden time series elements appear in a virtual table - Whether data selected by time stamp exactly matches the specified timestamps or includes the last rows that are equal to or earlier than the specified timestamps.